Our Updated List of the Best Bratwurst (Now with Fresh Beer Brats)

 Deutsche Kuche Uncured Bavarian Bratwurst

 These Aldi bratwurst don’t have much snap, but they have a really pleasant, mild flavor that reminds me of eating at a German restaurant.
 If you’re not familiar with Bavarian brats, these are paler than the brats you might be used to.
 My understanding is that Bavarian brats are typically white because they contain white veal meat; these are pork brats, but they’re pale all the same.
-We tasted these head to head with Trader Joe’s Bavarian brats, which are bigger and fatter than Aldi’s Bavarian brats, but Aldi’s taste a lot better.
+We tasted these head to head with Trader Joe’s Bavarian brats, which are bigger and fatter than Aldi’s Bavarian brats, as well as Boar’s Head Bavarian brats, but Aldi’s taste a lot better.
 You get pepper and herbs and a little bit of underlying sweetness.
 If Bavarian is your bratwurst style of choice, this is the best bratwurst to buy.
 Plus, they’re from Aldi, so they’re cheap as hell!

 Related: What Is Aldi?
 The Guten Grocery Store